AviAcharya1/brandmarkClone/README.md

 ## Future Improvements

-- Add more customization options in the Instantly Customize component.
+- To be added more customization options in the Instantly Customize component.
-- Improve the design and functionality of the Latest Customer Creations section.
+-Must be improved the design and functionality of the Latest Customer Creations section.
-- Implement user authentication and authorization.
+-Must be implemented with user authentication and authorization.
-- Add more scientific features to the calculator.
+-Must be added more scientific features to the calculator.

 ## License